 In Japan, Seppuku is a method that the Samurai used to take their own lives.
 Another term for this same act is Harakiri.
 It involved cutting open one’s own abdomen to reveal the bowels.
 The first documented Samurai to end his own life was in 1180.
 Since then, the act became entwined with a deep sense of honor and respect.
 Samurai who failed in their endeavors, committed crimes, or brought shame to their leaders were expected or sometimes forced to take their own lives.
 It was even honorable for the wives of fallen warriors to commit seppuku.

 Seppuku carried over into the 21st century.
-Although the preferred method is now jumping in front of trains, a high number of people choose to end life in the natural surroundings of the Forest.
-The reason they select this wooded area largely stems from historical religious beliefs.
-The primary religion of Japan is Shinto, which incorporates many gods into its system.
+Although the preferred method of suicide is now jumping in front of trains, a high number of people choose to end life in natural surroundings.
+The Aokigahara Forest is just one example.
+The reason they select nature-rich, mountain areas largely stems from historical religious beliefs.
+Shinto is the primary religion of Japan and incorporates many gods into its system.
 In addition to dwelling in shrines, the gods also live in nature.
 Thus, special features of the natural world, such as rivers, trees, unique rocks, and mountains embody a deep sense of spirit and are subjects of worship.
 The Suicide Forest at Aokigahara provides all these venerable features.

 Beliefs About Death in Natural Settings